Ralexs0096/TicketsApp/src/api/docs/Error5.md

 # Error5

-An unknown error occurred when trying to update brands.
+An unknown error occurred when trying to create a Brand.

 ## Properties